 By Coreen Hart

-This is a guide about organizing retirement paperwork.
+This is a page about organizing retirement paperwork.
 Prior to retiring it is beneficial to begin organizing all of the paperwork related to your retirement plans.

-This is a guide about stretching your retirement dollars.
+This is a page about stretching your retirement dollars.
 Many people are surprised at their reduced spending ability after they retire.